oomph-lib/oomph-lib/README.md

 ```
 With these flags, the header files in the `install` directories (usually copied from the `src` directory) are replaced by symbolic links to the original files in the `src` directory.
 This means that, if you build a library and are alerted to an error in a header file you don't accidentally edit a copy (that is then duly overwritten when you reinstall the library).

+### Creating robust `validata` for self tests
+It is important to make sure that the `validata` is robust.
+While the `scripts/fpdiff.py`
+allows for floating point tolerances (both absolute and relative) it
+cannot cope with data appearing in a different order.
+This can be very
+confusing to debug because the code then produces the correct results
+and plotting packages will display it correctly, but yet the tests fail.

+Such problems are usually caused by the use of wildcards
+in the validations scripts, the comparison of data that is stored
+in certain STL containers, or the use of non-deterministic algorithms
+(especially the mesh generation with `triangle`).

+#### A self-test fails even though the output files produced by the code are correct
+Self-tests are performed by
+the \c validate.sh shell script, which runs the executable and
+concatenates selected output files to a single file whose contents
+are compared against the reference file in the \c validata directory.
+While it is tempting to write
+\code
+cat RESLT* /soln0.dat > results_file.dat
+\endcode
+it is important to realise that the order in which the files are
+concatenated is machine- and/or operating-system dependent.
+If
+the above command is run in a directory with the following structure
+\code
+|-- RESLT
+|   |-- soln0.dat
+|   `-- trace.dat
+|-- RESLT_elastic
+|   |-- soln0.dat
+|   `-- trace.dat
+\endcode
+some operating systems will expand the command to
+\code
+cat RESLT/soln0.dat RESLT_elastic/soln0.dat > results_file.dat
+\endcode
+while others will execute
+\code
+cat RESLT_elastic/soln0.dat RESLT/soln0.dat > results_file.dat
+\endcode
+In this case the self-test will report a failure, even though the
+solution files are correct.
+The <CODE>validate.sh</CODE> scripts
+should therefore not contain any wildcards.

+#### Handling non-deterministic output
+Similar problems can arise if the validation data includes
+data that is stored in certain STL containers such as sets.
+The order in which items are stored in such containers may
+vary from machine to machine and from compiler to compiler.
+If such data is to be included in a self-test the data should be
+sorted first, based on a user-controllable sorting criterion.

+#### Careful with driver codes that use `triangle` to generate meshes
+We provide a wrapper to the third-party `triangle` code to generate unstructured 2D meshes.
+When using these it is important to realise that the meshes generated can change, depending the machine the code is run on and even the optimisation level of the code. `validata` for such codes must therefore use intergral data such as
+norms of the solution, rather than element-by-element output.

 ### How to update third-party libraries to later versions
 The third-party libraries in `external_distributions` are pulled in from their respective GitHub repositories.
 The version of the libraries is typically encoded in the `<library_name>_TARBALL_URL` variable name in the files `external_distributions/cmake/OomphGetExternal<library_name>.cmake` file.
-An upgrade should (usually) just require a change to the tarball name, though if a more recent version of the library requires different build steps the relevant `*.cmake` will have to be modified further.
+An upgrade should (usually) just require a change to the tarball name, though if a more recent version of the library requires different build steps the relevant `*.cmake` file will, of course, have to be modified further.
+Make sure that the relevant self-tests still produce the same results after upgrading to a new version of a third-party library!